Air Compressor Filters 101

 2. Filter Cap

 The filter cap directs the flow of air through the filter.
 An arrow on the outside of the filter indicates the direction of air flow, and should not be installed backwards.

 In order for the air to be discharged from the filter, it must follow the air path.
 The air path consists of entering a cyclonic phase and passing through the filter element.

 4. Filter Discharge

-The filter discharge is the the orifice through which the air leaves the filter.
+The filter discharge is the orifice through which the air leaves the filter.
 The sizing of the discharge should match the inlet size.
-Again, don't under-size your filter or you'll be restricting air flow.
+An under-sized filter will restrict air flow.

 5. Filter Element

 The filter element is the part that actually filters the air.
 The filter element catches particulates you wish to remove from the air.
 As the filter does its job, it becomes clogged with those particulates.

 Once the filter is clogged, it will need to be cleaned or replaced.
 If CFM (cubic feet per minute) decreases, it may be due to a clog in the filter element.
 Using too fine of a filter element can cause more frequent clogging.

 The filter bowl makes up the largest visible part of the air compressor filter.
 It connects to the cap housing by either threading into it or twisting and locking into place.